-FARNOVA has 240 members and meets five times a year (January, March, May, September, and November) at a restaurant in Fairfax County.
-Members, their spouses, and guests enjoy lunch (\$30 per person) and table talk with fellow foreign affairs retirees before hearing a guest speaker.
+FARNOVA has 220 members and meets five times a year (January, March, May, September, and November) at a restaurant in Fairfax County.
+Members, their spouses, and guests enjoy lunch (\$35 per person) and table talk with fellow foreign affairs retirees before hearing a guest speaker.
 Attendance averages 80.
-Members also make an annual visit to a winery in the Shenandoah Valley owned by a Foreign Service retiree.